 However, this 'Driving Other Cars' (DOC) clause typically reduces the cover to just third-party only, so if you had a prang in a friend's car, your insurer wouldn't pay out to repair any damage to the car you're driving, it's just cover the damage to the third party.

 There are often other restrictions too, such as needing be at least 25-years-old, so always check your policy before getting behind the wheel of another car – you may even need to inform some insurers before you're allowed to drive another car.
+If you are under 25, see our Young drivers' insurance guide.

 The other alternatives are open to anyone:

 - Become a named driver on an existing annual policy.
-If you'll be a casual driver on someone else's car (for example, your parent's car when you're back from university), then you can be added as a named driver on their policy.
+If you'll be a casual driver on someone else's car (for example, your parent's car when you're back from university), then check if you can be added as a named driver on their policy.

 This gives you the same cover as the policyholder (so if it's a third-party only policy, you'll have this cover too), but if you had an accident and had to claim, this would also impact the policyholder's claims record.
 So they could lose any no claims discount they'd built up.